4 Action Packed Days in Mexico City

 If you are ever in Mexico City, I would recommend a trip to the Museo del Tequila el Mezcal and a night of Lucha Libre.
 If you are looking for a super easy way to experience those things, a tour with Urban Adventures is the way to go.
 They knew exactly where everything is located, took care of all transportation and tickets, and added to the enjoyment of the events with personal stories and insider information.

 As someone who usually plans and books all of our trips by myself, I do not normally take a lot of tours.
-I chose to take more tours on this trip because we were not renting a car, and our Spanish could use some work.
-In this case, this tour worth the extra cost to take the guess work out of the evening, allowing us to relax and enjoy a good time.
+I chose to take more tours on this trip because I wanted to avoid needing to rent a car, and my Spanish could use some work.
+In this case, the tour was worth the extra cost to take the guess work out of the evening, allowing me to relax and enjoy a good time.

 Day 2 - Adventures in Xochimilco & Polanco